Popular initiative ‘for the glaciers’ launched

-The popular initiative to anchor climate protection in the constitution and dramatically reduce greenhouse gases by 2050 received the green light from the Federal Chancellery.
+The popular initiative to anchor climate protection in the constitution and dramatically reduce greenhouse gases by 2050 received the green light from the Swiss authorities.
 Supporters have until October 30, 2020 to collect the minimum 100,000 signatures.

-On Tuesday, the Federal Chancellery published the text of the “Initiative for a Healthy Climate” in the federal bulletin.
-The initiative, which initiators also call the “Initiative for the Glaciers” was launched by the Swiss Association for Climate Protection founded last year.
+On Tuesday, the text of the “Initiative for a Healthy Climate” was published in the Federal Gazette, the government's official bulletin.
+The initiative was launched by the Swiss Association for Climate Protection founded last year.

 The association currently has 2,000 members and is supported by various environmental organizations as well as churches, scientists and academics.
 Several politicians are also on the initiative’s board.